The Cheapest Auto Insurance in South Dakota in 2025

 The table below highlights South Dakota’s cheapest car insurance companies for teens, sorted by liability rates for 18-year-old drivers.

-Company Liability Only Full Coverage
+Liability Only

-North Star Mutual $62 $372
+North Star Mutual$62$372

-Farmers Mutual of Nebraska $71 $249
+Farmers Mutual of Nebraska$71$249

 North Star Mutual has the lowest average rates for South Dakota teens, at $62 per month.
 But its full-coverage rates are the highest on this list, at $372 per month.
 Teens looking for full-coverage policies are better suited starting with Farmers, whose average full-coverage rates are less than half that of North Star Mutual.